leep-frog/termin-all-or-nothing/README.md

 ## Setup

 The extension should start working automatically after installation.

-No other setup is required.
+It is also recommended to update your preferred keyboard binding for panel viewing to use the VS Code command `workbench.action.toggleMaximizedPanel` (as opposed to `workbench.action.togglePanel`) to ensure that you are always fully opening or closing the panel.

 ## All-or-Nothing Cases